 Service Ticket Type

-If you wish to change the default ticket type to a different status
+If you want to change the default ticket type to a different status.

-Please contact Support should you require any additional assistance with the JIRA Connector.
+Contact Cisco Support if you require any additional assistance with the JIRA Connector.

 Comments